-- Many applications require multiple data items that have common characteristics. - In mathematics, we often express such groups of data items in indexed form: - X1, X2, X3, ..., X_n - Array is a data structure which can represent a collection of data items which have the same data type (float/int/char)
+- Many applications require multiple data items that have common characteristics. - In mathematics, we often express such groups of data items in indexed form: - x1, x2, x3, ..., x_n - Why are arrays essential for some applications? - Take an example. - Finding the minimum of a set of numbers.